Salomegit/Authentication/README.md

 4. Build and Start the Docker Containers

-- Run the following command to build and start the Docker containers:
+- Run the following command to build and start the Docker containers: "./vendor/bin/sail up -d"

-./vendor/bin/sail up -d

 - This will build and start the Docker containers defined in your docker-compose.yml file.